PreciselyData/PreciselyAPIsSDK-Java/README.md

 * [Email Verification](https://developer.precisely.com/apis/emailverification): Email address validation and protection.
 The Email Verification API corrects and validates your email addresses to protect your database from invalid, toxic and undesirable email addresses.
 We help you avoid a damaged sender reputations by flagging those bouncing emails, spam trap hits, honeypots, stale lists and do-not-contact list before you have a chance to use them.

+* [Addresses](https://developer.precisely.com/apis/addresses): Gather multiple Addresses if you don’t have them and use these to query all other Precisely APIs.
+The Addresses API accepts names of a boundary such as zip code, neighborhood, county, and city—as well as your custom geographic boundaries or drivetimes & drive distances—and returns all known & valid Addresses associated with these names, or Addresses contained with the supplied or chosen geographic boundary.

+* [Phone Verification](https://developer.precisely.com/apis/phoneverification): The Phone Verification API accepts any phone number as input and returns verification information, Service Provider name, and more.
+Useful to verify if phone numbers exist to reduce fraud and improve communications.

 The following platforms are supported by Precisely SDKs:
 *	[Android](https://developer.precisely.com/apis/docs/index.html#Android%20SDK/android_intro.html)